Connor McDavid's 20-game point streak: The greatest player of his generation is peaking

 Chasing Ghosts From Another Era

 Point streaks have always been a marker of sustained excellence in hockey.
 They require more than talent.
 They demand consistency, health, and the kind of competitive fire that refuses to let even a single game pass without making an impact.
-Wayne Gretzky holds the all-time record at 51 games, a mark set during the 1983-84 season that seems as untouchable as his career points total.
+Wayne Gretzky holds the all-time record at 51 games, per Hockey Reference, a mark set during the 1983-84 season that seems as untouchable as his career points total.
 Mario Lemieux reached 46 games.
 Paul Coffey hit 28.
 These are the legends McDavid is chasing, the company he’s keeping.

 The modern NHL makes such streaks extraordinarily difficult to achieve.
 Teams are better defensively than they were in the 1980s.
 Goaltending has improved dramatically.
 The neutral zone trap, the shot-blocking discipline of defensemen, and the sophisticated video analysis that allows coaches to game-plan against elite players all conspire to limit individual production.
 That McDavid has reached 20 games despite these obstacles speaks to his transcendent ability.